Electoral Backgrounder: Compulsory voting

 - Returning to the reasons advanced by Mr Warden, Chief Justice Blackburn went on:

 … In my opinion the Act does not oblige the elector to make a true expression of his preference among the candidates.
 On one view he must make an expression of apparent preference; on another he need not express himself intelligibly or at all.

 … The decided cases prevent me from thinking that the legislature intended to spare the consciences of those to whom to vote insincerely is distasteful.
 A fortiori, there can be no reason to think that it is intended to spare from the inconvenience of a visit to the polling booth those for whom to comply with the Act is a meaningless formality, objectionable only because it is a waste of time.

 It seems, therefore, that… the fact that he has – for whatever reason – no preference to express, is not a rational excuse for failing to perform it, and therefore not a ‘valid and sufficient reason’ within the meaning of that phrase in… the Act.

-48. The AEC is able to assist organisations and individuals by informing them of the legislative requirements in relation to compulsory voting at federal elections; however the AEC cannot provide legal advice on compulsory voting.
+- The AEC is able to assist organisations and individuals by informing them of the legislative requirements in relation to compulsory voting at federal elections, however, the AEC cannot provide legal advice on compulsory voting.

-49. Anyone who is in doubt about the interpretation of the law in particular circumstances should consult the exact provisions of the Act and seek their own legal advice.
+- Anyone who is in doubt about the interpretation of the law in particular circumstances should consult the provisions of the relevant legislation and seek their own legal advice.

-50. Anyone who believes there is a case for legislative amendment to the Act should lodge a submission to the Joint Standing Committee on Electoral Matters at Parliament House.
+- Anyone who believes there is a case for legislative amendment to the relevant legislation can lodge a submission to the Joint Standing Committee on Electoral Matters at Parliament House.

 The AEC has available a number of publications for people interested in the electoral process including: